 Many believe that circumambulating the mountain on foot will bring good fortune and some think that the entire walk should be done in one single day – a tough feat, especially with tough conditions and high altitudes.
 Due to its religious importance, the Chinese government has banned any attempt to climb the mountain.

 Mount Kailash is so remote that even travelling there will be an adventure, and the trek around it is tough too, including a mountain pass of 5,600m, so make sure you’re acclimatised.
-Of course, it’s worth all the effort.
+Of course, it’s worth all the effort once you see the views.